FAIRplus/the-fair-cookbook/content/recipes/infrastructure/iupac-names.md

 ### Using the OPSIN website

+The OPSIN library is an open source tool to parse IUPAC names into chemical graphs {footcite}`Lowe2011Chemical`.

 ### Automating translations with Google Colab

 Google Colab allows us to use Python to automate conversions of IUPAC names.